 A national poll conducted in 2015 by the University of Michigan’s Child Health Evaluation and Research Unit found that many parents of teens are heavily involved in their children’s healthcare.
-Nearly 40 percent of parents said that they alone—not their teens—asked questions about health issues at appointments.
-Thirty-four percent of parents say their teens do not have any private discussion time with their doctor.
+Nearly 40 percent of parents said that they alone—not their teens—asked questions at the annual teen physical.
+Parents were the ones to ask about health issues at appointments.
+34 percent of parents say their teens do not have any private discussion time with their doctor.
 And almost two-thirds of parents complete their teens’ health history without any involvement from the teen.